dapr/docs/daprdocs/content/en/operations/components/pluggable-components/pluggable-components-discovery.md

 [Initialize Dapr]({{< ref get-started-api.md >}}), and make sure that your component spec is placed in the right folder.

 {{% alert title="Note" color="primary" %}}
-Dapr v1.9.0 is the minimum version that supports gRPC-based pluggable components.
-Run the following command specify the runtime version: `dapr init --runtime-version 1.9.0`
+Dapr v1.9.0 is the minimum version that supports pluggable components.
+Run the following command specify the runtime version: dapr init --runtime-version 1.9.0
 {{% /alert %}}

 <!-- We should list the actual command line the user will be typing here -->